pelican-eggs/eggs/game_eggs/ddracenetwork/README.md

 DDraceNetwork (DDNet) is an actively maintained version of DDRace, a Teeworlds modification with a unique cooperative gameplay..

-## Install notes

-The egg is not fully ready right now, but it's usable already, you still need to create a config file yourself, or edit data/autoexec_config.cfg (reset on upd).

 ## Installation/System Requirements
 |  | Bare Minimum | Recommended |
 |---------|---------|---------|